 6. Forest Aquaventure Park – MSC Seaside and Seaview

-One of the more interactive water attractions at sea has five waterslides in total, including two racing slides with clear loops extending over the edge of the ship, high above the ocean below.
+MSC Cruises offers one of the more interactive water attractions at sea and has five waterslides in total, including two racing slides with clear loops extending over the edge of the ship, high above the ocean below.
 There’s also a 367-foot waterslide with lights and music to make the ride down even more entertaining!

 7. Waterworks – Carnival Vista